btcpayserver/blog/blog/_posts/btcpay-server-1-5-0.md

 ![](/images/1.5.0-payout-processor-2.png)

-Payout processors in a current shape and form allows you to save on transaction fees by batching the store's payments (wallet payments, refunds, payouts) and broadcasting them at a specific, pre-set time interval, for example, hourly, daily, weekly and more.
+Payout processor, in its current state, allows you to save on transaction fees by batching the store's payments (wallet payments, refunds, payouts) and broadcasting them at a specific, pre-set time interval, for example, hourly, daily, weekly and more.

 ### Schedule for later 📆